sraja9580/microservices/README.md

 * URL changes requires code update.
 * Dynamic URLs in the cloud
 * Load Balancing
-* Multiple Environment<br>
+* Multiple Environment<br><br>
 **Service Discovery Pattern**<br>
-When making a request to a service, the client obtains the location of a service instance by querying a Service Registry, which knows the locations of all service instances.
+When making a request to a service, the client obtains the location of a service instance by querying a Service Registry, which knows the locations of all service instances.<br>
 ![Client Side Service Discovery 1](images/service-discover-clientside-1.PNG) <br>
 ![Client Side Service Discovery 2](images/service-discover-clientside-2.PNG) <br>